jxofix/onedigitalpurpose/index.md

    <li>Identification of your preferred dealer</li>
    <li>Technical information on the product (VIN number of your car and registration plate number).</li>
 </ul>
 <p style="margin-left: 3vw"> If you want to use a specific digital product, we may require additional personal data from you so that you could use that digital product to its full extent.
-If you want to know more about how we use your personal data in a specific digital product, you can learn more below in the section <a href=#tp_specific>SPECIFICS OF PARTICULAR DIGITAL PRODUCTS</a>.</p>
+If you want to know more about how we use your personal data in a specific digital product, you can learn more below in the section <a href="#tp_specific">SPECIFICS OF PARTICULAR DIGITAL PRODUCTS</a>.</p>

 <p style="margin-left: 3vw">As we care about your privacy, in some cases we may specifically ask for your permission to access some of your data if you want to use a particular functionality of a digital product.</p>